felixsuwarno/Fintech-AscentPAY-Digital_Wallet_Product_Analytics/README.md

 ## 7 - Executive Recommendations & Strategic Focus
 <br>

-Based on the data, AscentPAY’s main problem is that revenue does not last over time and depends too much on a small group of users.
-The recommendations below focus on the changes that would have the biggest impact on the business.
+Based on the data, AscentPAY faces two connected challenges: revenue weakens over time, and a large share of revenue depends on a small group of users.
+The points below highlight where the data shows the greatest risk and where focus would have the largest impact.

-**1. Rebalance Growth Away from Paid Acquisition**
+**1. Re-evaluate Paid Acquisition**

-- Users acquired through paid ads take the longest to activate, generate the lowest early value, and rarely recover their acquisition cost.
-As a result, scaling paid acquisition under current conditions increases churn and wastes capital.
+Users acquired through paid ads activate more slowly, generate the lowest early revenue, and rarely recover acquisition cost within 180 days.
+Under current performance, paid acquisition contributes weak short-term economics compared with referral and employer partnership channels.
-- Growth effort should shift toward referral and employer partnership channels, which consistently produce higher-value users.

-**2. Treat Retention as the Main Growth Problem**
+**2. Retention Is the Primary Pressure Point**

-- Users activate quickly, but many stop using the product after a few months.
-- Too many users leave each month, which makes revenue unstable.
-- Improving the experience after the first transaction is more effective than acquiring more users.
+Users reach their first transaction quickly, but many stop transacting month to month.
+Retention declines later in the year, and revenue falls with it, indicating that keeping users active over time matters more than increasing signups.

 **3. Protect and Focus on High-Value Users**

-- Most revenue comes from a small group of users.
-- Losing these users would significantly reduce revenue.
-- Retention efforts should focus on keeping these high-value users active.
+A small share of users generates most of the revenue.
+Changes in the behavior of these users have an outsized impact on total revenue, making their stability important to overall performance.

-**4. Do Not Rely on Reactivation as a Growth Strategy**
+**4. Do Not Rely on Reactivation as a Growth Strategy** Some inactive users return, but reactivation weakens later in the year and does not offset ongoing churn.
+Reactivation alone is not sufficient to stabilize revenue.
-- Some users return after leaving, but most do not stay active for long.
-- Many users use the product only when they need it, not regularly.
-- It is better to keep users from leaving than to try to bring them back.

 **5. Keep Pricing Stable and Increase Usage**
-- Prices and fees are already stable and working as expected.
-- Revenue grows mainly when users make more transactions.
-- The product should focus on getting users to use it more often, not on changing prices.
+To grow more reliably, AscentPAY needs to improve how long users stay active, use acquisition spend carefully, and reduce dependence on a small set of high-value users.
+Without progress on retention and revenue concentration, adding more users increases risk rather than long-term stability.

 **Strategic Focus Going Forward**
 To grow in a healthy way, AscentPAY should focus on keeping users active, spending acquisition budget more carefully, and reducing dependence on a small group of users.
 Without fixing churn and revenue concentration, adding more users will increase risk instead of long-term growth.